2ndSightLab/ai-tracker/README.md

 ### Web Environment ( Base Environment +) ###

+This environment is used to host static websites and web applications.
-This is a separate project that allows deploying a static website in any web account in any enviroment
+I have a separate project that allows deploying a static website in any web account in any enviroment

 | Feature | Deploy | Delete | Verify | Tested | Code Review | Security Review |
 | :--- | :---: | :---: | :---: | :---: | :---: |:---: |